 The pos-cli is a command line interface that helps you deploy configuration files and assets to your platformOS site.
 It also allows you to use team collaboration tools like git in your workflow.

-You can use the pos-cli to deploy or sync your codebase to the Instance as described in the Deploy or Sync tutorial.
+You can use the pos-cli to deploy or sync your codebase to the Instance as described in the Working with the Code and Files tutorial.

 What you’ll need: